beThek/BecodePresentation/README.md

 We are a passionate group of individuals that offer training within the digital domain, our target audience are individuals that have been unemployed for 12 months or more.
-Our objective is to make you feel comfortable, positive & confident, equipping you with the essential skills to achieve employment as a frontend/backend developer.
+Our objective is to make you feel comfortable, positive & confident, equipping you with the essential skills to achieve employment as a frontend/backend --developer--.

 ![alt text] (https://media.giphy.com/media/H0Oh2r1YOJLGw/giphy. "text")